Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Robustness Tests: Identification and Specification

 \subsection{Granger Causality Tests}

 Under the separability assumption, stock returns should not Granger-cause the technology proxies during speculative periods: if the bubble component $b_t$ is orthogonal to fundamentals, explosive price dynamics should not feed back into real technology variables.
 During non-speculative periods, however, bidirectional causality between technology and returns is expected, since technology fundamentals drive prices and stock market valuations affect corporate investment.
+These tests are diagnostic rather than decisive; failure to reject return-to-technology predictability supports separability but cannot rule out all slower feedback channels.

 We test this prediction by estimating bivariate Granger causality regressions between NASDAQ returns and each of the three technology proxies (IT-investment growth, TFP growth, and patent growth), separately for speculative and non-speculative regimes.
 The PSY-detected bubble periods are too narrow (5--6~months for the dot-com episode) to support meaningful inference, so we define broader speculative periods based on the run-up phase: January~1997 to March~2000 for the dot-com era ($n = 39$) and January~2023 to December~2025 for the AI era ($n = 33$--$35$).
 Lag lengths are selected by the Bayesian Information Criterion (BIC).
 HC3 heteroskedasticity-robust $p$-values could not be computed because of near-singular covariance matrices in the small speculative-period samples; we therefore report both standard $F$-test and wild bootstrap $p$-values, which yield consistent conclusions throughout.